Samsung/tizen-docs/docs/application/dotnet/guides/nui/nui-components/Tab.md

     utilityBasicTab.SelectedItemIndex = 0;
     ```

-Following output is generated when the tab is created using the defined style:
+Following output is generated when the Tab is created using the defined style:

 ![Tab](./media/tab.gif)

 ## Responding to ItemChangedEvent

-When you click an item on tab, the tab receives an item change event.
+When you click an item on Tab, the Tab receives an item change event.
 You can declare the item change event handler as follows:

 ```cs